mrismanaziz/Reforestation/README.md

-## What was the pumpkin’s favorite sport?
+## What did the pirate say on his 80th birthday?
+Aye Matey!

-Squash.